NCAR/climate-primer-water/doc/ch2_climatewater.rst

     -  Complexity and particular requirements for modeling the relevant influences

-    In some cases, using a small set of climate change scenarios (such as a wet scenario and a dry scenario for long-term planning for water availability) may be the most practical approach for balancing multiple futures with limited resources.
+    In some cases, using a small set of climate-change scenarios (such as a wet scenario and a dry scenario for long-term planning for water availability) may be the most practical approach for balancing multiple futures with limited resources.
 In this way, the study can explore a range of potential future climates with relatively low impacts on its resources. `Chapter 5 <https://ncar.github.io/climate-primer-water/downscaling.html>`_ of this primer will explore this issue further by providing an example of how this process is carried out.

 2.2.3 Predictions vs. Projections vs. Scenarios vs. Storylines